 - Whether the adjustment would break any of our other rules.
-If our rules require written exams, then another form of assessment (such as an oral exam) is unlikely to be reasonable.
+If our rules require exams, then another form of assessment is unlikely to be reasonable, but other adjustments (such as dictating answers to a scribe or using speech recognition tools) are likely to be reasonable.

 The role of schools and colleges

-Schools and colleges normally need to apply for reasonable adjustments on behalf of their students.
-To show that a student is eligible for a reasonable adjustment, you need to show that:
+Schools and colleges apply for reasonable adjustments on behalf of their students.
+To show that a student is eligible for a reasonable adjustment, they need to show that:

 - the student is disabled

 - their disability would significantly disadvantage them in the assessment

 Schools and colleges must also set out the adjustments the student needs.
 The student’s normal way of working is likely to be particularly relevant when coming to that view.